DeanVanNiekerk/react-node-starter/README.md

 # React Nodejs Starter

-This is a start application with the below features:
+This is a starter application with the below tech/features:

 ### Client
 - React